John Monash: Gallipoli

-During the August offensive that was launched by the Allies to break the deadlock on the peninsula, Monash's brigade was to conduct a "left hook" to the capture of Hill 971, the highest point on the Sari Bair range.
+During the August offensive, launched by the Allies to break the deadlock on the peninsula, Monash's brigade was to conduct a "left hook" to capture of Hill 971, the highest point on the Sari Bair range.
 On the evening of 6/7 August, the brigade launched its attack, but poor maps, heavy resistance and the mountainous terrain defeated them.
 Elsewhere, the offensive also stalled, resulting in disaster for the last co-ordinated effort to defeat the Turkish forces on the Gallipoli Peninsula.
-By mid-August, Monash's brigade was down to just 1,400 men out of the 3,350 it had begun the campaign with.
+By mid-August, Monash's brigade was down to just 1,400 men out of the 3,350 at the beginning of the campaign.
 On 21 August, Monash led them in an attack on Hill 60, before it was withdrawn from the peninsula for rest.
 While the brigade recuperated on Lemnos, Monash took leave in Egypt, where he learned of his appointment as a Companion of the Order of the Bath.
 In November, the 4th Brigade returned to Gallipoli, occupying a "quiet sector" around Bauchop's Hill.
-Monash used his engineering knowledge to improve his brigade's position to withstand the winter, and he worked to improve the conditions that his troops would have to endure, but in mid-December the order to evacuate the peninsula came.
+Monash used his engineering knowledge to improve his brigade's position to withstand the winter, and he worked to improve the conditions that his troops would have to endure but, in mid-December, the order to evacuate the peninsula came.

-Monash’s time on Gallipoli and his departure from it were not, however, without controversy for reasons unrelated to the fighting.
-While on Gallipoli he ‘wrote very freely to his wife revealing much current information’ and ‘opened himself to the criticism that he would not keep the rules by which his juniors had strictly to adhere.’
-Later, in a long diary-letter sent home by Monash and known by him to be illegal in Army terms, Monash implied that he was ‘one of the very last off Gallipoli’ whereas ‘he had left for the beach nearly five hours before the last.
-It was a clumsy deception as so many people knew the facts.’
+Monash's time on Gallipoli and his departure from it were not, however, without controversy for reasons unrelated to the fighting.
+While on Gallipoli he "wrote very freely to his wife revealing much current information" and "opened himself to the criticism that he would not keep the rules by which his juniors had strictly to adhere."
+Later, in a long diary-letter sent home by Monash and known by him to be illegal in Army terms, Monash implied that he was "one of the very last off Gallipoli".
+However, "he had left for the beach nearly five hours before the last.
+It was a clumsy deception as so many people knew the facts."

-Following the withdrawal from Gallipoli, Monash returned to Egypt where the AIF underwent a period of reorganisation and expansion.
-This process resulted in the 4th Brigade being split and providing a cadre of experienced personnel to form the 12th Brigade.
+Following the withdrawal from Gallipoli, Monash returned to Egypt, where the AIF underwent a period of reorganisation and expansion.
+That process resulted in the 4th Brigade being split, providing a cadre of experienced personnel to form the 12th Brigade.
 It was also reassigned to the 4th Division.
 After a period of training, Monash's brigade undertook defensive duties along the Suez Canal.
 On 25 April 1916, the first anniversary of the landing at Gallipoli, while at Tel-el-Kebir, Monash and his men solemnly observed Anzac Day.
 Monash distributed red ribbons to soldiers present at the first landing and blue ribbons to those who came later.